qindo-beanbean/concurrent_hash_table/README.md

 This repo contains several concurrent hash table implementations (coarse, fine, segment-based, lock-free), a simple benchmark driver, and a scripts/ toolchain that generates the plots used in the report.

+This is in fulfillment of the course requirements for Multicore Processors:Architecture & Programming
+Authors: tkc8441 & qd2090

 ---

 ## Quick start